Refinitiv/websocket-api/Applications/Examples/RDP/go/README.md

   with Refintiv provided Service Account credentials: clientid (username) and clientsecret (password).

+* __market_price_rdpgw_jwt_auth__: Retrieves market-price content for a RIC after authenticating with RDP (auth/oauth2/v2/token).
+The obtained access token is used in inital authentication with Refintiv Real-Time - Optimized (RTO).
+New tokens are obtained if reconnecting to Refinitiv Real-Time Server.
+During reconnection attempts, a new token is obtained only if existing token has expired.
+This example connects to a specified endpoint (host and port) or if unspecified will discover the endpoint information using a service discovery URL using a region supplied as input.
+The Authentication is 'oAuthJwt' or RDP version2 (v2) auth which uses client credentials grant with Refintiv provided Service Account credentials: clientid (username) and JWT (JSON Web Token).

-This application is intended as sample code.
+These applications are intended as sample code.
 Some of the design choices were made to favor simplicity and readability over performance.
-This application is not intended to be used for measuring performance.
+These applications are not intended to be used for measuring performance.

 ## Setup